 Hyperledger Fabric works on a modular architecture.
-The architecture enables it to divide the transaction processing into three phases.
+The architecture enables it to divide transaction processing into three phases.

-This separation provides various advantages like fewer levels of trust and verification requirements across node types, and optimized network scalability and performance.
+This separation provides advantages like fewer levels of trust and verification requirements across node types, and optimized network scalability and performance.

 As only the signatures and read/write set traverse the network, it optimizes the scalability and performance.
 Besides, as only the endorsers and the committers can access the transaction, fewer levels of trust across different parts of the blockchain system, and thus, strengthen the security.

 Large enterprise firms like IBM, Intel, and Cisco support Hyperledger Fabric development.
-It will give good stability and confidence to organizations that are unsure of the future of blockchain good stability and confidence.
-Also, organizations are inclined to build on this platform blockchain applications, as they are heavily influenced by established tech companies.
+It will give good stability and confidence to organizations that are unsure of the future of blockchain.

 Hyperledger Fabric architecture modularity allows network designers to plug into their preferred component implementations, which is an advantage.
 One of the most sought-after modularity areas is "bringing your own identity."
 Some multi-company networks already have identity management and want to reuse rather than rebuild.